wp-plugins/ep-social-widget/readme.txt

 You can also choose to display a icon for your RSS 2.0 feed.
 Icons are in black and white colors only.

 **Shortcode - How to**
-Your are now able to show the same icons as in the widget in your posts or pages with the new shortcode.
+Your are able to show the same icons as in the widget in your posts or pages with the shortcode.

 `[ep-social-widget facebook="https://facebook.com" gplus="https://plus.google.com" rss="1"]`

 Available networks are

 * facebook
 * gplus